Crossness

 Crossness is a location in the London Borough of Bexley, close to the southern bank of the River Thames, to the east of Thamesmead, west of Belvedere and north-west of Erith.
 The place takes its name from Cross Ness, a specific promontory on the southern bank of the River Thames.
 In maritime terms, the tip of Cross Ness, in the past referred to as 'Leather Bottle Point', marks the boundary between Barking Reach and Halfway Reach.
 An unmanned lighthouse on Crossness is a navigational aid to shipping.

 Sewer

 Crossness is the location of the Crossness Sewage Treatment Works, which includes the historic Victorian Crossness Pumping Station, built at the eastern end of the Southern Outfall Sewer as part of the London sewerage system designed by Sir Joseph Bazalgette and constructed between 1859 and 1865.

 Lighthouse

 Crossness lighthouse is a steel lattice structure.
 The light is at an elevation of 41 feet (12.5 m) and gives a white 5-second flash visible for 8 miles (12.9 km).
+In 2024, the Port of London Authority consulted on replacement of the lattice structure with a light on a drop-down mast.